JetBrains/kotlin-web-site/docs/topics/native/native-improving-compilation-time.md

   by default.
 When it’s enabled, the same JVM process is used and there is no need to warm it up for each compilation.

 * **Don't use [transitiveExport = true](multiplatform-build-native-binaries.md#export-dependencies-to-binaries)**.
-  Using transitive export effectively disables dead code elimination in many cases, so the compiler has to process a lot of unused code, which takes time.
+  Using transitive export disables dead code elimination in many cases: the compiler has to process a lot of unused code.
+It increases the compilation time.
-  Instead, export the actually required projects and dependencies by explicitly using `export` for them.
+  Use `export` explicitly for exploring the required projects and dependencies.
-  This might also help to improve the binary size.

 * **Use the Gradle [build caches](https://docs.gradle.org/current/userguide/build_cache.html)**:
     * **Local build cache**: Add `org.gradle.caching=true` to your `gradle.properties` or run with `--build-cache` on the command line.